 Early College Online and On-Campus are dual enrollment programs where high school students take college courses for both college and high school credit.
-Early College On-Campus students are charged half of tuition and no fees, Early College Online students are charges \$150 per course.
-Students are responsible to pay for books and supplies.
-The earned college credits not only satisfy your high school requirements for graduation but may be applied directly towards a degree at Lakes Region Community College (LRCC) they may transfer to another college or university.
+Early College On-Campus students are charged half of tuition and no fees.
+Early College Online students are charged \$150 per course.
+Students are responsible for paying for books and supplies.
+The earned college credits not only satisfy your high school requirements for graduation but may be applied directly towards a degree or certificate at Lakes Region Community College (LRCC) or be transferred to another college or university.